department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2024-05-medications-usability-testing-round3-AT/conversation-guide-sr-vc.md

   - Where would you expect that information to be?

-2. These last few questions are not about the prototype, but let’s leave it up in case you want to review anything you saw today.
+2. These last few questions are not about this website, but let’s leave it up in case you want to review anything we discussed today.

   - Tell me about a time you became frustrated trying to manage your medications.
   - What happened?
 What frustrated you?
   - What did you do?
   - What would have made your life easier?
   - What would you change or add to this prototype to achieve that?

+## **Staging Log out - <1 minute**

+Please navigate to the top right where you will find the username, “Jamie.”

+Select the dropdown and choose “Sign out” at the bottom.

+I will stop your screen sharing from my end.

 ## **Post-Task Interview - 2 minutes**